MadameElfarran/Polychromatic-Toast/README.md

 The (P)Toast pack is a semi-minimalistic hand-picked, modular modpack for 1.19.2.

-This passion project of mine was born from a desire to make minecraft awesome for my and my friends.
+This passion project of mine was born from a desire to make minecraft awesome for me and my friends.

 > This project is a work in progress!